snotskie/ttrpg/md/index.md

 When both your History Stat and another Stat would be applicable in a situation, the GM may decide which applies more.
 Otherwise, you choose which to use.

-### Party History
+### Group History

-TODO

-While the party of player characters does not share a "group History," you may still find it useful to keep a short list of shared details over the course of the campaign, such as reputation, effect of the market on the party's business, shifting political tensions, or so on.

-This list can aid you when asking players to reflect on their character's own relationship to that "group History," which can help shape their own History scope, advance the development of their character, and inspire you for ideas for following scenes or sessions.

-can inform the choices you make and your adjustments to your History Stat over time.
+As you play, **keep notes**!
+These can help you reflect on you and your group's shared "Group History," as well as your **character's relationship to the Group History**.
+Maybe not everyone in the party is enthused about the items the party stole last time!

+Such reflection can help you **shape the course** of your History Stat's scope and your character's development over the duration of the story, **make important character choices** during your sessions, and **inspire you and your GM** for ideas for future scenes and sessions.

 ### Character Creation: Step Three!
 <!-- _class: creation -->